PacktPublishing/Containers-for-Developers-Handbook/Chapter8/Readme.md

 No resources found in chapter8 namespace.
 ```

 We can try now on ingress-nginx namespace.
-We are going to list all the resources deployed in this namespace using kubectl get all, as we see on following screeshot:
+We are going to list all the resources deployed in this namespace using kubectl get all, as we see on the following screenshot: